cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 #### What is resource tagging and why do I care?

-The costs of untagged resources are tallied and reported in the body of your burn email.
+The costs of untagged resources are tallied and reported in the body of your dailycostnotify (spend) email.
 This is based on the **Owner** tag, a key which should have a value equal to one of your IAM User IDs.
-By summing by Owner you can determine cost/burn over any time period for a user or set of users.
+By summing by Owner you can determine spend over any time period for a user or set of users.
 Perhaps you are running two different research projects using one AWS/DLT account.
 The tagged sums help you split your total bill; and the *untagged* cost will give you a sense of how much you are spending that is untraceable.